scarborough-courtney/ohimanual/tutorials/ohi-manual.md

 **Q: Where do Natural Products come from?**

-A: In the global assessments, Natural Products data come from the UN’s Food and Agriculture Administration (www.fao.org/fishery/statistics/software/fishstatj/en).
+A: In the global assessments, Natural Products data come from the UN<U+2019>s Food and Agriculture Administration (www.fao.org/fishery/statistics/software/fishstatj/en).
 These data are compiled and reported by product for each country, and available by downloading the FishStatJ software.

 ## Sense of Place